 Addiction like behaviors are only present if they restricted the animals access to sugar.
 When they allow them to have it whenever they want, they don't show the addiction-like behaviors¹

-There are parallels between the effect of cocaine and sugar on the brain in that they both interact with the same reward system but unlike for cocaine, the animals do not seek sugar if it is paired with an unpleasant event, like an electric shock.
+Yes, there are parallels between the effect of cocaine and sugar on the brain in that they both interact with the same reward system but unlike for cocaine, the animals do not continue to seek sugar if it is paired with an unpleasant event, like an electric shock.

 But Ziauddeen said that was not surprising.
 “The reality is that quite simply the brain’s rewards system and the circuits that control eating behavior are the same ones that respond to drugs of abuse,” he said.
 But, unlike sugar “drugs of abuse seem to hijack those systems and turn off their normal controls.”